Biology (BIOL)

 4 Semester Credit Hours (3 Lecture Hours, 3 Lab Hours)

 This course combines the study of human bones (osteology) with hands-on examination of disarticulated skeletal remains using established and validated forensic anthropological methods to develop the demographic profile of the living individual, including assessment of trauma and pathological conditions.
-Offered in the spring semester.
-Stacked with BIOL 4439.
-Cross-listed with BIMS 4439.
+Offered every Spring.
+Stacked with BIOL 4439; Cross-listed with BIMS 4439.

 Prerequisite: BIOL 2401.